nessarus/myshell/README.md

 \>> ./myshell

 ## CITS2002 System Programming
-myShell is a student project from the UWA course CITS2002 System Programming.
+myShell is a student project from the University of Western Australia course CITS2002 System Programming.
 Skeleton C99 source code files were provided by the University as assistance to develop this program.

 ## Preparation and Labs
 Preparation work from C99 techniques labs have also been included.